 Port Hedland is recognised as a strategic hub for Western Australia’s economy.
-The town’s Port is the world’s largest bulk export port and includes a number of individual port facilities regulated by the Department of Water and Environmental Regulation (DWER) under Part V of the Environmental Protection Act 1986 (EP Act).
-This includes:
+The town has the world’s largest bulk export port and it includes a number of individual port facilities regulated by the Department of Water and Environmental Regulation (the department) under Part V of the Environmental Protection Act 1986 (EP Act).
+These include:

 - Dampier Salt Limited, Port Hedland Port Operations L7179/1997/11.

 Port facilities have the potential to generate dust emissions and are classified as prescribed premises through Schedule 1 of the Environmental Protection Regulations 1987.

 The West End in particular, closest to the port facilities, is an evolving business, tourism and cultural hub.
 The State Government is committed to ensuring potential impacts on the health of the Port Hedland community are managed, while balancing the interests of industry, business and other landowners.

 A health risk assessment was undertaken in Port Hedland and finalised by the Department of Health in 2016.
 This investigation focused on the potential impacts on human health from PM10 (dust) inhalation by residents.
 A key finding from this study was the establishment of an air guideline value (AGV) for PM10 of 70 μg/m3 averaged over a 24-hour period from midnight to midnight.